 Homeowners put substantial money, time and effort into creating a friendly, stylish backyard for their families.
 A pool can be the key ingredient for the perfect backyard.
-However, a pool can become very uninviting once algae takes over.
+However, a pool can become very uninviting once algae take over.

 Algae is often a problem for backyard pool owners.
-With regular maintenance, chlorinating compounds stop algae blooms.
-However, when untreated, algae can cause minor damage to a pool and pool equipment as well as be a danger sign to swimmers and those who frequent the pool.
+With regular maintenance, chlorinating compounds stop blooms.
+However, when untreated, it can cause minor damage to a pool and pool equipment as well as be a danger sign to swimmers and those who frequent the pool.
 Pool Troopers wants to help you to learn more about this unwanted guest in your swimming pool.